zachmueller/spaced-everything/README.md

 Unlike traditional flashcard review where you test memorization, Spaced Everything applies the algorithm to creative work:

-- **Fruitful reviews** indicate notes where ideas are flowing → space them out more
+- **Fruitful reviews** indicate notes where ideas are flowing → bring them back quickly
-- **Unfruitful reviews** indicate notes that need more frequent attention → bring them back sooner
+- **Unfruitful reviews** indicate notes that need more frequent attention → space them out more
 - The algorithm adapts to your personal rhythm with each note

 This creates a dynamic queue that surfaces notes at optimal times for productive engagement, neither too soon (wasting time) nor too late (losing momentum).